uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 We are nesting a function inside another one.
 More precisely, we are using the output of the `ls()` function as the value passed on to the `list` argument in the `rm()` function.

+Finally, the `citation()` function allows you to cite R or a specific package.

 ### More help